FARHA (2022) – written and directed by Darin J Sallam, running time 92 minutes

 The silent routine of five nuns living on the West Bank is shattered when a family of Israeli settlers crash into the convent wall.
 The film is somewhere between sitcom and satire and was nominated for the 2016 Oscars in the ‘short film’ category.
 A short background review is HERE.

 THE IRON WALL (2006) – running Time 52 mins

 This documentary film is one of the clearest expositions of the Israeli settlement policy in the West Bank.
 The facts on the ground are clearly seen – the demolition of Palestinian homes and olive groves, the construction of illegal settlements, the illegal wall and infrastructure for the use of Jews only, and the settler terrorism against the Palestinian people.
 This film is ideal for people who perhaps thought the Palestinian/Israeli conflict was too complicated to understand and who want a clear, factual account with film evidence and accounts of Israeli settlers, soldiers and analysts as well as Palestinian farmers and academics.
-Watch it HERE.
+See a four-minute preview HERE.

 BETHLEHEM – HIDDEN FROM VIEW (2008) – running time 30 minutes.